Alumni Community Service Award

 - Nominees may be self-nominated, nominated by another graduate, a member of the faculty or staff, or another person outside the university who knows the nominee and the university well.

-- Nominees will be contacted to let them know they are nominated and encouraged to apply for the award.
+- Nominees will be notified of their nomination and encouraged to apply for the award.

 - A cover page including your name, student ID, degree completed, contact information, and graduation date.